CHEUNG, Man-Chee Kenneth 張文智

 Clinical Professor and Honorary Consultant Orthopaedic Surgeon

 Kenneth M.C.
-Cheung is the Jessie Ho Professor in Spine Surgery and the Head of the Department of Orthopedics and Traumatology, The University of Hong Kong, and the President of The Hong Kong College of Orthopaedic Surgeons.
+Cheung is the Jessie Ho Professor in Spine Surgery of the Department of Orthopedics and Traumatology, The University of Hong Kong.
 In 1987, he obtained his undergraduate medical degree at the Medical College of St Bartholomew’s Hospital, The University of London, UK.
 He became a fellow of the Royal College of Surgeons of England in 1991, and a Fellow of the Hong Kong Academy of Medicine in 1995.
 After returning to Hong Kong from the UK in 1992, he pursued both a clinical career in Spinal Surgery, as well as a research career culminating in the award of an MD from The University of Hong Kong in 2007.

 His research interests are in the genetics of intervertebral disc degeneration and scoliosis, stem cell regeneration of the disc, and the development of novel surgical technologies for the treatment of spinal deformities.
 He has been invited as visiting professor and speaker on multiple occasions to international meetings.
 He has published 11 book chapters and 195 publications in top scientific and spine journals, including Lancet, American Journal of Human Genetics, Arthritis and Rheumatism, Biomaterials, Journal of Bone and Joint Surgery and Spine.

-Council.
-He is the past Chairman of the AOSpine Research Commission, coordinating research on a global level for AOSpine, and is the Organizing Chairman of the World Forum for Spine Research in Kyoto (2008), Montreal (2010), Helsinki (2012), and Xian (2014).
+Professor Cheung is the past President of the Scoliosis Research Society, as well as the Editor-in-Chief for Journal of Orthopaedic Surgery.
+He is also the past President of the Hong Kong College of Orthopaedic Surgeons.
+Previously he was the Chairman of the AOSpine Research Commission, coordinating research on a global level for AOSpine, and was the Organizing Chairman of the World Forum for Spine Research in Kyoto (2008), Montreal (2010), Helsinki (2012), and Xian (2014).

 - Basic and clinical research into low back pain, including disease gene hunting and the molecular control of disc degeneration.